+The addition of nori sheets is what makes these Vegan Crab Cakes taste "of the sea" and slightly fishy.
 You know?...
 The stuff you use to roll sushi.
 You can pick it up in most stores now and it is perfect in this recipe.

 Hearts of Palm are not to be confused with palm oil.
 They are a totally different species of palm tree and are grown in different parts of the world entirely.
 They are a really tasty, versatile and nutritious ingredient.
 Rich in potassium, cholesterol free and a great source of plant powered protein.
 The perfect addition to your vegan recipes!

-The shredded hearts of palm and some chopped canned artichoke hearts are what gives these vegan crab cakes their crab meaty texture.
+The shredded hearts of palm and some chopped canned artichoke hearts are what gives these vegan crab cakes their "crab meaty" texture.
 It really is so similar once it's shredded up.
 In combination with the artichoke and the nori it is so hard to believe that there is no actual crab in these cakes!

 Just look at that inside shot!